jcbozonier/STFU/README.markdown

 The product of an Alt.NET programmer crossing community lines to innovate.

 ## Tell Visual Studio to STFU
-STFU is has been built by combining STFU and VIM via command line.
+STFU has been built by combining STFU and VIM via command line.
 Building C# via the command line has never been this easy.
 Tell Visual Studio to STFU, it's time to code.